daniel-p-green/alain-ai-learning-platform/README.md

 The open‑source “IKEA‑style” instructions and assembly layer for AI models.

 Paste any model (Hugging Face, Ollama, LM Studio) → get a runnable, step‑by‑step lesson.

 Export to Jupyter/Colab.
-Run locally or hosted with identical UX.

 ---